 As new outbreaks of envy afflict democratic societies worldwide and spread virally on the Internet, the problem of envy has become newly urgent.
 Yet we seem no closer to understanding envy and its relation to political life than at any other time in our history.
 Fifty years ago, John Rawls influentially argued that envy would naturally disappear from a well-ordered society satisfying the principles of justice as fairness.
 For René Girard, meanwhile, chronic outbreaks of envy cannot be avoided unless its twofold identity—both the singular origin of human culture and an apocalyptic threat to its ongoing existence—is recognized.
 Where do we go from here?

-Politics & Poetics seeks submissions addressing these and related themes for an interdisciplinary conference to be held at the University of Oxford on 4-5 January 2022.
-Please send abstracts of no more than 400 words for a 20-minute presentation and a C.V. to email@example.com.
+Politics & Poetics seeks submissions addressing these and related themes for an interdisciplinary conference to be held at the University of Oxford on 11-12 August 2022.
+Please send abstracts of no more than 400 words for a 20-minute presentation and a C.V. to firstname.lastname@example.org.
 The deadline for applications is 11:59 p.m. on 6 November 2021.
 Successful applicants will be notified by 15 November.
 Presenters will receive a travel stipend and complimentary accommodation, as well as special consideration for publication in Volume 5 of the journal.
-Registration for others who would like to attend the conference will open in the fall.
+Registration for others who would like to attend the conference is open here.